Too often, we look at our plans and big dreams with rose-colored glasses. We only see the upside, the pros, the best-case scenarios.

 When an amazing retail location became available in downtown Madison, Kim and I considered securing it as a combination studio / store / event space.

 We spent two whole days looking at the possibilities with our trusty 3D glasses.
 The first day focused on imagining all the good parts: The great exposure our brand would get being steps away from the state capitol.
-The flexible space that would allow us to host a lot of different events.
+The flexible space would allow us to host a lot of different events.
 The chance to sell my products directly to people, in person, in a space we created.

 Then we spent the next day on the downsides: The high cost of rent.
 The need to hire and manage staff.
-The reality that if I wanted to paint, my introverted self would rather spend it alone in my studio than in front of a crowd.
+The reality is that if I wanted to paint, my introverted self would rather spend it alone in my studio than in front of a crowd.

 Ultimately, we decided to pass.

 The point is not about finding the perfect scenario that doesn’t include a shit sandwich, because there isn’t one.
-It’s to spend some time up front finding out what it is, by realistically examining the good, the bad, AND the ugly before you sink a ton of resources into an endeavor that won’t end up being your cup of tea.
+It’s to spend some time upfront finding out what it is, by realistically examining the good, the bad, AND the ugly before you sink a ton of resources into an endeavor that won’t end up being your cup of tea.

-No, you won’t be able to foresee everything, but know this: Whatever you choose, your passion needs to be strong enough to withstand the most unpalatable parts of the work.
+No, you won’t be able to foresee everything but know this: Whatever you choose, your passion needs to be strong enough to withstand the most unpalatable parts of the work.